 Please note there are different apprenticeship systems in England, Scotland, Wales and Northern Ireland.
 This page has information about apprenticeships in England.
 If you are interested in apprenticeships in the other nations, you can find out more:

-Apprenticeships are a great way to grow and develop a talented workforce.
-There are government incentives for recruiting new apprentice(s) until September 2021.
-More information can be found here
+Apprenticeships are a great way to grow and develop a talented workforce and there are two RTPI apprenticeship options:

-- Town Planning Assistant (Level 4) for a first step in a career in planning
+- Town Planning Assistant for a first step in a career in planning.

 Chartered Town Planner apprenticeship